ryanburda/dirsesh/README.md

   dirsesh config-match [path]                    # Configurations claiming a path (defaults to the current directory)

   dirsesh init                                   # Install dirsesh's tmux hooks (put this in tmux.conf)

+EXTRAS -- conveniences built on the core.
+Nothing above calls anything below, and each one stands in for a command you would otherwise write by hand.

+  Choosing a directory, and opening a session at it:

   dirsesh ls                                     # Choose a directory under $HOME, and open a session there
     $DIRSESH_LS_ROOT                             # Where to search, instead of $HOME